kore01/ast_reducer/README.md

 sudo docker build -t docker_image .

-Then to run reducer.sh inside the docker container on --query and --test you can use a command like this e.g.:
+Then to run reducer.sh inside the docker container on --query and --test you can use a command like this e.g.: sudo docker run -it docker_image (to get inside the docker container) sudo ./reducer --query /usr/bin/queries-to-minimize/queries/query1/original_test.sql --test /usr/bin/scripts/queries/query1/test-script.sh

-sudo docker run --rm   -v "$(pwd)/queries-to-minimize:/usr/bin/queries-to-minimize"   docker_image   ./reducer --query /usr/bin/queries-to-minimize/queries/query17/original_test.sql --test /usr/bin/scripts/queries/query17/test-script.sh
+If you want the results in the local folder inside queries-to-minimize, use this command from your terminal: sudo docker run --rm -v "$(pwd)/queries-to-minimize:/usr/bin/queries-to-minimize" \

-For running in the container:
-sudo docker run -it docker_image /bin/bash
+docker_image ./reducer \
+--query /usr/bin/queries-to-minimize/queries/query1/original_test.sql \
+--test /usr/bin/scripts/queries/query1/test-script.sh